 Dominic is a Senior Associate in the Dispute Resolution Team.
-He has vast experience dealing with a broad range of commercial disputes.
+He has extensive experience dealing with a broad range of commercial disputes.

 Dominic's experience and expertise relates to commercial disputes mainly conducted in the High Court in London including shareholder/director's disputes, charity, art and collectible, fraud, breach of trust, asset tracing and financial/banking claims.
 His practice often involves claims with an international/cross border element.